Firedynex/Social-Media-App/README.md

 4. Run "npm run dev"
 5. Click on "http://localhost:5173/" or type "http://localhost:5173/" into browser

-Make sure you have mysql running and run the provided database script to create the database.
+Make sure you have mysql running and run the provided database script file in mysql to create the database.
 Create a database called "SocialMediaDB" in mysql and run the mysql server.